raulpy271/VideoInASCII/README.md

 # VideoInASCII

 this program show a video in terminal with ascii-art style.
-Are used the ffmpeg library and numpy arrays.
+Are used the ffmpeg library to resize the video automatically in the size of your terminal and numpy arrays to load pixels of the video.

 ## Example